Virginia Tech Program in Real Estate named in recognition of Blackwood family

 “We are deeply grateful to Willis, Mary, Morgan, and Nolen for supporting the university in so many ways over the years, and we’re proud to name the Blackwood Program in Real Estate in recognition of their extraordinary generosity and engagement,” said Virginia Tech President Tim Sands.
 “The program, which has been rising rapidly in reputation and rankings, will continue advancing as a national leader, thanks to the support of this great Hokie family.”

-The program that now bears the Blackwood family’s name recently ranked third among the nation’s top 25 real estate programs, according to Great Business Schools.
-College Factual ranked the program fourth among the most popular real estate schools.
+The program that now bears the Blackwood family’s name was ranked first by the Bachelor's Degree Center and third by Great Business Schools among the nation’s top 25 real estate programs.
+College Factual ranked the program fourth most popular real estate school.

 Willis Blackwood, who earned his bachelor’s in business administration from what is now the Pamplin College of Business, is the founder and president of Blackwood Development Company Inc., a privately owned real estate firm in Richmond, Virginia.